dmackenz/Pong/README.md

 > [w, s] control player 1
 > [upArrow, downArrow] control player 2

+This game adapts to any viewport size and scales appropriately.
 Looking to port over to use touch controls for mobile soon.

 # Engine
 ##### Main Loop